Everyone knows that life insurance is a popular, useful, and a needed financial tool to protect loved ones from financial hardship.

 |85||$193 – $312||$288 – $467||$382 – $621|

-There are always other options when looking into financial planning products.
-Every person’s situation is different and should be considered when choosing if final expense coverage is worth it.
+There are other options to review when looking into financial planning for seniors.
+Every person’s situation is different and should be considered when deciding if final expense coverage is worth it for each individual.

 Traditional Whole Life

 This product is a staple in the life insurance industry.
-However, it can be an expensive option to pay for your end-of-life expenses.
+However, it can be an expensive option to pay for your final expenses.

 Whole Life Benefits: The standard benefits of this plan type include a price lock, coverage lock, and builds cash value that the owner can borrow against.

 Larger Policy Amounts: The policy amounts start around $50,000 and can go into the millions.
-This can be problematic for anyone on a fixed income due to the high monthly premiums that are required.
+This can be problematic for anyone on a fixed income due to the required high monthly premiums.

 Term Life Insurance

 This plan provides temporary coverage and is very useful in specific situations.
-However, using it as a senior for final expenses can be dangerous for your family’s financial well-being.
+However, using it to cover funeral expenses can be risky for your family’s financial well-being.

 Coverage Terminates: Your coverage will expire at some point.
-For example, if you take out a 10-year policy at 70, your policy will terminate when you reach 80 years old.
+For example, if you take out a 20-year policy at 50, your policy will terminate when you reach 70 years old.

-Price Is Cheaper: Since coverage will eventually expire and terminate, the monthly premiums will be cheaper.
-Some insurance companies like AARP offer temporary coverage that actually increases in price the older you get.
+Price Is Cheaper: Since coverage will eventually terminate, the monthly premiums are cheaper.
+Some life insurance companies like AARP and Globe Life offer temporary coverage that actually increases in price the older you get.
+Beware of plans like this that are marketed as a senior final expense life insurance plan.

-Does Not Build Cash Value: There will be no cash value built with this product, which means you are essentially renting coverage each month with no additional or living benefits.
+Does Not Build Cash Value: This policy will build no cash value, which means you are essentially renting coverage each month with no additional or living benefits.

-Covers Specific Expenses: The only thing the money can be used for is items directly tied to the end-of-life process.
+Covers Specific Expenses: The only things the money can be used for are directly tied to funeral costs.
 This includes a casket, urn, viewing, memorial service, etc.

-One Mortuary Only: What happens if this business is no longer operating in future years, or you decide you would like to change the location of your final resting place?
-These are real examples that can cause problems for your family as this protection is not mobile.
+Single Funeral Home: What happens if this business is no longer operating in future years, or you decide you would like to change the location of your final resting place?
+These are real examples that can cause problems for your family as this protection typically is not mobile or transferable.

 Savings or Investment Account

-This may seem like the safest way to prepare for final costs associated with passing.
+This may seem like the safest way to prepare for final expenses associated with passing.
 However, there are still risks involved.

-Passing Away Unexpectedly: No one knows when their health will decline, this can cause saving efforts to come up short and put families into a financial hole.
+Passing Away Unexpectedly: No one knows when their health will decline, this can cause saving efforts to come up short and put families in a difficult financial situation.

 Investment Uncertainty: The stock market is another way to grow your money and use it for final expenses.
 However, the market is not a guarantee and has been known to be volatile.